The Occupational Safety and Health Review Commission

-The factors which most influence the agency's workload, and hence its strategies, are: the number of safety and health inspections carried out by OSHA each year, the nature of those inspections, and the rate at which employers choose to contest the citations issued by OSHA, the number of violations alleged in each contested citation, and the total penalties proposed by OSHA.
-Achievement of the goals in this strategic plan also depends on a number of other external factors over which the Review Commission does not have control - the maintenance of a quorum of two Commissioners and a full three-member Commission, and the magnitude and nature of the cases received at the ALJ hearing level.
+The factors which most influence the agency’s workload, and hence its strategies, are: the number of safety and health inspections carried out by OSHA each year, the nature of those inspections, the rate at which employers choose to contest the citations issued by OSHA, the number of violations alleged in each contested citation, and the total penalties proposed by OSHA in each contested citation.
+Achievement of the goals in this strategic plan also depends on a number of other external factors over which the Review Commission does not have control – the maintenance of a quorum of two Commissioners and a full three-member Commission, and the magnitude and nature of the cases received at the ALJ hearing level.

 In recent years, OSHA has focused its enforcement and litigation strategies on more serious violations and hazards, which entail higher proposed penalties.
 OSHA has a policy that will result in more follow-up inspections of companies that are alleged to have committed violations of the “highest severity.”
 OSHA is also currently in the process of modifying the language of many of its standards in order to enhance its ability to seek per-instance/per-employee penalties.
-While the overall number of inspections varies from year to year, the number of complex cases has been growing.
-For the Review Commission, this means that it must prepare to receive more large and/or complex cases, consistent with OSHA’s emphasis on allegedly willful, significant, and egregious violators.
+While the overall number of inspections varies from year to year, the number of complex cases has been growing steadily.
+For the Review Commission, this means that it must be prepared to receive more large and/or complex cases, consistent with OSHA’s emphasis on allegedly willful, significant, and egregious violators.

-Commission vacancies affect the Review Commission’s performance at the appellate level.
-The Occupational Safety and Health Act requires a quorum of two Commissioners and the affirmative vote of two Commissioners to decide a case.
-During periods when the Commission has no quorum, no cases can be decided, although one Commissioner can direct a case for review.
-Moreover, with only two Commissioners, it is more difficult to reach an agreement sufficient to dispose of a pending case as both must agree on all of the issues in the matter.
+Review Commission member vacancies affect the agency’s performance at the appellate level.
+The Act requires a quorum of two Commissioners and the affirmative vote of two Commissioners to decide a pending case.
+During periods when the Review Commission lacks a quorum, no cases can be decided, although one Commissioner can direct a case for review.
+With only two Commissioners, it is more difficult to reach an agreement sufficient to dispose of a pending case as both must agree on all of the issues in the matter.
 Over the six-year period starting with FY 2002 and ending with FY 2008, the Review Commission has been without a third Commissioner for extended periods of time.
 With fewer than three members, deadlocks on votes may result (“impasses”), action on important issues may be postponed, and action on pending cases may be delayed.
-Larger and more complex cases have a greater likelihood of an impasse with only two members.
-The result of these external factors at the Commission level, has contributed to the agency’s backlog of 11 pending cases that are more than two years old.
+In addition, a large and/or complex case has a greater likelihood of impasse with only two Commissioners.
+The result of these external factors at the Review Commission level has contributed to the agency’s backlog of 11 pending cases that are more than two years old.

-The nature and complexity of cases at the Commission continue to have an impact on the ability to dispose of cases.
-At the beginning of fiscal year 2004, there were 33 cases before the Commission that were at least two years old, many of which are very lengthy and complex.
+The nature and complexity of cases at the Review Commission continues to have an impact on the agency’s ability to dispose of cases expeditiously.
+At the beginning of fiscal year 2009, there were 11 cases before the Review Commission that were at least two years old, many of which are very lengthy and complex.
 While the remaining newer cases are not necessarily large, many present legal issues that are both difficult and novel, as might be expected given that the body of law developed by the Review Commission is well into its fourth decade.
-The Review Commission made substantial efforts to issue decisions in those difficult cases as well as in cases that were more than two-years old, but not as lengthy or complex.
-While the inventory of cases has been decreasing,2 the absence of a third Commissioner for extended periods of time has made it very difficult for the Review Commission to decide all pending cases and reduce its backlog.
+The Review Commission made substantial efforts in prior fiscal years to issue decisions in these difficult cases, as well as in the lengthy and/or complex cases.
+While the total inventory of cases has been decreasing,2 the absence of a third Commissioner for extended periods of time has made it very difficult for the Review Commission to decide all pending cases and reduce its backlog.

-There are also a variety of factors that could affect our ability to meet our goal at the ALJ hearing level.
+There are also a variety of factors that could affect the Review Commission’s ability to meet its goal at the ALJ level.
 These include: (1) the magnitude and nature of the cases received, (2) the success of Simplified Proceedings and Mandatory Settlement in reducing the length, complexity or number of hearings needed, and (3) the number, length, and complexity of hearings held.
 In 2005, the Review Commission revised its Rules of Procedure.
 The changes were effective on August 1, 2005.
-Among the many changes implemented, were the lowering of the threshold for cases eligible for mandatory settlements and the raising of the aggregate penalty for entry of cases into Simplified Proceedings.
-While the agency has revised it rules to change the threshold for case eligibility, the impact of the changes must be monitored to ensure that intended results of more efficient case processing and disposition are achieved.
+Several changes were implemented in the Revised Rules including the lowering of the threshold for cases eligible for mandatory settlements and the raising of the aggregate penalty for entry of cases into Simplified Proceedings.
+While the agency has revised it Rules of Procedure to change the threshold for case eligibility, the impact of the changes must be monitored to ensure that intended results of more efficient case processing and disposition are achieved.